GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 The author, and fellow image of the archer.

 * Narcissistic Dissonance Resolution Engine (https://github.com/TheGooseyHonker/NDR-Engine)
+* None of us were ever meant to be anything at all so we can be anything we choose.
+* None of us were ever born with any meaning at all so we choose any meaning we wish.

 * The Slave wakes up, bow in hand, sitting on fallen chains.
 The slave approaches the The Master.
 Master, bound in their own chains: "Put them back on."